Duality and integrability on contact Fano manifolds: Loci swept out by lines

 The proof of \ref{item-Cx-Yx-Legendrian} is essentially contained in \cite[Prop.~2.9]{4authors}.
 Explicit statements are in \cite[Prop.~4.1]{kebekus_lines1} for $C_x$ and in \cite[Lemma~5]{wisniewski} for $\legPF{}_x$.
 Also \cite{hwang_mok_VMRTs} may claim the authorship of this observation, since the proof in the homogeneous case is no different than in the general case.

 Assume $x\in X$ is a general point.
 The statements of \ref{item-Yx} are basically \cite[Thm~1.1]{kebekus_lines2}, which however assumes (in the statement) that $\ccH$ is irreducible.
 This is never used in the proof, with the exception of the argument for the irreducibility of $C_x$ --- see however Remark~\ref{remark-kebekus-irreducibility}.
-Thus $\legPF{}_x$ is smooth and $C_x$ is isomorphic to the cone over $\legPF{}_x$ as claimed.
-Each irreducible component $\legPF{}_x$ is non-degenerate on $\PP F_x$ by \cite[Thm~4.4]{kebekus_lines1} --- again the statement is only for $\legPF{}_x$, not for its components, however the proof stays correct in this more general setup.
-In particular, \cite[Lemma~4.3]{kebekus_lines1} implies that $C_x$ polarised by $L|_{C_x}$ is not isomorphic with a linear subspace with polarised by $\ccO(1)$.
-Thus the other results of this theorem give alternate (but more complicated) proof of that generalised non-degeneracy. \end{prf}